Pope cancels Florence visit, Ash Wednesday service due to knee pain | Education

 Pope cancels Florence visit, Ash Wednesday service due to knee pain

-Pope Francis has been forced to cancel a trip to Florence this Sunday and Ash Wednesday services next week, because of an acute flare up of pain in his knee, the Vatican said on Friday.
-The 84-year-old pope suffers from sciatica, a nerve condition that causes pain in his legs.
-(Writing by Philip Pullella.
+Pope Francis has been forced to cancel a trip to Florence this Sunday and Ash Wednesday services next week because of an acute flare up of pain in his knee, the Vatican said on Friday.
+The 85-year-old pope suffers from sciatica, a nerve condition that causes pain in his legs.

 - Country: